8fold/php-xml-builder/README.md

 (tabs and spaces) while reducing the potential for human error; specifically, mismatched beginning and ending tags.

-Finally, working with PHP:DOM and SimpleXML felt quite painful when generating or maniulating HTML and XML documents rather than parsing a string or file contents.
+Finally, working with PHP:DOM and SimpleXML felt quite painful when generating HTML and XML documents.

 ## Other